Vanuatu Passport Visa-Free Access: Where It Gets You and Where It Doesn’t

 The practical impact: Vanuatu citizens traveling to any of the 27 Schengen countries now require a Schengen visa obtained in advance.
 The application process takes 15 to 60 days.
 You apply at the embassy or consulate of your primary destination country, submit documentation, and wait.

-What did not change: the passport itself, the 88 remaining visa-free destinations, the citizenship, the zero-tax structure, and the 30 to 60 day processing speed.
+What did not change in 2024: the passport itself, the 87 remaining visa-free destinations (88 at the time of the Schengen revocation; Gibraltar was reclassified in May 2026), the citizenship, the zero-tax structure, and the 30 to 60 day processing speed.
 The passport lost one travel benefit.
-Vanuatu responded by building one of the most rigorous due diligence frameworks in the CBI world: three independent screening authorities, Interpol coordination, third-party British verification through FACT UK, and expanded source-of-funds analysis.
+Vanuatu responded by building one of the most rigorous due diligence frameworks in the CBI world: three independent screening authorities, Interpol coordination, third-party British verification, and expanded source-of-funds analysis.

 How To Think About This